-“Boycotting and calling for boycotts are legitimate forms of peaceful, political expression protected in any democracy… this legislation sends a message to the Israeli public and to the world, that as far as the Israeli political establishment is concerned, legitimate political expression is verboten,” a statement released by Debra DeLee, president of APN said.
+“Boycotting and calling for boycotts are legitimate forms of peaceful, political expression protected in any democracy . . . this legislation sends a message to the Israeli public and to the world, that as far as the Israeli political establishment is concerned, legitimate political expression is verboten,” read a statement released by Debra DeLee, president of APN.

 “This is exactly where Americans for Peace Now is.
 We are a Zionist, pro-Israel organization, which cares about Israel’s future as a democracy and a Jewish state,” DeLee said.

-In a vote at the United Nations Security Council late last year, a resolution was passed on Israel’s settlements in Palestinian territory, including East Jerusalem, stating they have no legal validity.
+In a United Nations Security Council vote late 2016, a resolution was passed on Israel’s settlements in Palestinian territory, including East Jerusalem, stating they have no legal validity.
 The resolution also called for a halt to all Israeli settlements and to reinforce a two-state solution through talks and negotiations.
 Although America, along with France, Russia, China and the UK held veto power, none chose to exercise its authority.